rust-lang/book/src/ch21-02-multithreaded.md

 request’s closure one time, which matches the `Once` in `FnOnce`.

-The `F` type parameter also has the trait bound `Send` and the lifetime bound `'static`, which are useful in our situation: we need `Send` to transfer the closure from one thread to another and `'static` because we don’t know how long the thread will take to execute.
+The `F` type parameter also has the trait bound `Send` and the lifetime bound `'static`, which are useful in our situation: We need `Send` to transfer the closure from one thread to another and `'static` because we don’t know how long the thread will take to execute.
 Let’s create an `execute` method on `ThreadPool` that will take a generic parameter of type `F` with these bounds: